Preventing Zero-Shot Transfer Degradation in Continual Learning of Vision-Language Models: Additional MTIL Results

 \section{Additional MTIL Results}

 The complete result of the MTIL benchmark with $t$ datasets is a matrix of $t\times t$.
 It is difficult to compare different matrices between different methods, so we summarize the performance by three indicators in the main text.
 Here, we show the complete matrix of ZSCL in \cref{tab:complete_res_2} and ZSCL$^*$ in \cref{tab:complete_res}.

-The result of the MTIL method in Order-II is presented in \cref{tab:result_o2,tab:finalacc_o2}.
-Our method surpasses previous methods in another order setting of the MTIL benchmark.
-A similar conclusion holds from the results of MTIL Order-II compared with MTIL Order-I. Our method ZSCL outperforms others by 9.2\% on the Avg. score and 18.1\% on the Last score with only a 1.2\% performance loss on the Transfer score.
-This shows our approach can work for different orders of the multi-domain task incremental learning.

-In addition, compared with Order-I, previous methods achieve a much lower Last score (e.g., for Continual-Learning, Order-I has 77.3\%, while Order-II has 65.3\%).
-With ZSCL, the Last score is similar (83.6\% compared with 83.4\%).
-This shows our method is more robust towards different training orders.
+The detailed result of the MTIL method in Order-II is presented in \cref{tab:finalacc_o2}.